 We may think that Smartphones are super; they are now objects we simply can’t live without.
 We dress them up in pretty cases, sleep with them beside the bed, and feel lost without them.

-While it’s true that for many under the age of 20 the concept of each person having individual phones is completely normal, not long ago, phones were communal: one would serve a whole household, a whole office, or even an entire street, in the case of phone boxes.
+While it’s true that for many under the age of 20 the concept of each person having individual phones is completely normal, not long ago, phones were communal.
+Yep, just one would serve a whole household, a whole office, or even an entire street, in the case of phone boxes.

-But there is hope for better practice: a team of Dutch designers has dreamed up the Fairphone, which will start shipping to European consumers beginning this autumn.
+But there is hope for better practice!
+A team of Dutch designers has dreamed up the Fairphone.
+This ethical and sustainable phone will start shipping to European consumers beginning this autumn.

-Fairphone’s first handset will be made up of minerals that are 100% conflict-free, and later versions plan to use only recycled materials.
+Fairphone’s first handset will be made up of minerals that are 100% conflict-free.
+Later versions plan to use only recycled materials.
 Fair wages are paid in the factory where they are assembled.

-What’s more, the company will allow for easier phone repairs by selling spare parts of all the essential components, and no single operating giant will dominate the phones: owners can also install the operating system of their choice.
-When it’s time to recycle the phone, the Fairphone team will help connect consumers with the best programs.
+What’s more, Fairphone will allow for easier phone repairs by selling spare parts of all the essential components.
+No single operating giant will dominate the phones.
+Owners can also install the operating system of their choice.
+And when it’s time to recycle the phone, the Fairphone team will help connect consumers with the best programs.

-But for now–with the hope that the phones will stay in use longer than usual–Fairphone is helping support recycling of other companies’ phones, and will donate €3 from each sale to removing electronic waste in Ghana.
+But for now–with the hope that the phones will stay in use longer than usual–Fairphone is helping support recycling of other companies’ phones.
+Plus, they will donate €3 from each sale to removing electronic waste in Ghana.